 Taxa Mantis Trailer Tour: NASA Architect Designs Trailer

-The Taxa Mantis is a utilitarian travel trailer designed by former NASA architect, Garrett Finney.
+The Taxa Mantis is a practical travel trailer designed by former NASA architect Garrett Finney.
 As founder and designer, Finney’s vision is in every aspect of this unit.

 He approaches trailer life from an outdoor-adventurer point of view, not from a POV of an RVer.
 This approach leads to the trailer being very adaptable to each user’s specific needs.

 Before we dive deep into the Taxa Mantis, you can watch our tour & interview with the founder below:

 Functionality is key with this design.
 Instead of hiding joinery (mostly rivets), Taxa keeps the frame and hardware visible and easy to edit.
 Using quality materials, this creates a minimalistic aesthetic with a focus on materials.